AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md

 ## Column settings

-The following column settings are available when eiditing columns in Analysis Workspace:
+You can update the following column settings for individual tables in Analysis Workspace, as described in [Edit Column Settings](#edit-uicontrol-column-settings).

+Some of these same settings can also be managed for all new projects that you create in Analysis Workspace, as described in [User preferences](/help/analyze/analysis-workspace/user-preferences.md)

 | Element | Description |
 | --- | --- |